 Artistic expression is the at the core of our mission.
 The Chronically Awesome Foundation believes that when the chronically ill express themselves in artistic ways it helps them to separate emotionally from their illness.
+Why Art?
 Art also helps the chronically ill to manage their symptoms.
-This includes emotional and physical pain.
+This includes both emotional and physical pain.

 “All visions of art and healing emanate from our experience with the creative process”

 Art Heals: How Creativity Cures the Soul, by Shaun McNiff